Ansh420/Fake-Voice-Detection/README.md

 ## Usage
 $ Clone the Repository:

-$ Bash

 $ https://github.com/Ansh420/Fake-Voice-Detection.git

-Use code with caution.

 ## Install Dependencies:

-- Bash
 - pip install -r requirements.txt

-Use code with caution.

 ## Prepare the Data: